thisisevilevil/evilevil365/_posts/2026-04-17-MultiAdmin-Approval.md

 ### How it works in practice

 Let's run through a scenario where an admin wants to delete a device.
-In this example we will have 2 admins.
-Admin 1 is Bob and Admin 2 is Rachel.
+In this example we will have 2 admins. **Admin 1 is Bob** and **Admin 2 is Rachel**.

 1. Bob initiates a device wipe towards a device from Intune.
 Since there is an MAA-Policy deployed, it will need to be approved by a 2nd admin, and Bob will need to provide a justification included in the request.
 2. Rachel approves the request from the MAA Requests pane in Intune.
 Rachel also needs to provide an approval reason.